Placito/GEST_tasks/README.md

 ## Description of GEST_tasks!

 Is an application to assist in task management, with the implementation and integration of the various work sectors and their workers in real time so they don't lose information.
-For that I use a boilertemplate with React and Flask.
+For that I use a boilerplate with React and Flask.

 # WebApp boilerplate with React JS and Flask API